2009 Pittsburgh Steelers season: Week 4: vs. San Diego Chargers

 Hoping to snap a two-game losing skid, the Steelers went home, donned their throwback uniforms, and prepared for a Week 4 Sunday night duel with the San Diego Chargers.
 Pittsburgh got off to a fast start in the opening half with running back Rashard Mendenhall (filling in for the injured Willie Parker) helping out the cause on a 1-yard touchdown run in the first quarter, followed by quarterback Ben Roethlisberger's 19-yard touchdown pass to running back Mewelde Moore.
-The Steelers would carry their fast start into the second quarter as Mendenhall got a 2-yard touchdown run.
+The Steelers carried their fast start into the second quarter as Mendenhall got a 2-yard touchdown run.

 In the third quarter, Pittsburgh picked up where they left off, with Roethlisberger completing a 6-yard touchdown pass to tight end Heath Miller.
-The Chargers would get on the board with quarterback Philip Rivers' 3-yard touchdown pass to tight end Antonio Gates.
+The Chargers got on the board with quarterback Philip Rivers' 3-yard touchdown pass to tight end Antonio Gates.
 In the fourth quarter, San Diego began to play catch-up with a special teams play.
-Fullback Jacob Hester would strip return specialist Stefan Logan of the ball and go 41 yards for a touchdown.
+Fullback Jacob Hester stripped return specialist Stefan Logan of the ball and went 41 yards for a touchdown.
 The Steelers came right back with a trick play, as Moore completed a 6-yard touchdown pass to Miller.
-However, the Chargers would slash away at the Steelers' lead, with Rivers completing a 30-yard touchdown pass to Gates and a 13-yard touchdown pass to wide receiver Chris Chambers.
-Pittsburgh would answer the call with kicker Jeff Reed booting a 46-yard field goal, followed by linebacker James Harrison causing a sack and a fumble.
-It would allow linebacker James Farrior to recover the fumble and secure the victory.
+However, the Chargers slashed away at the Steelers' lead, with Rivers completing a 30-yard touchdown pass to Gates and a 13-yard touchdown pass to wide receiver Chris Chambers.
+Pittsburgh answered the call with kicker Jeff Reed booting a 46-yard field goal, followed by linebacker James Harrison causing a sack and a fumble.
+This allowed linebacker James Farrior to recover the fumble and secure the victory.

 With the win, not only did the Steelers improve to 2–2, but they also extended their regular-season home-game winning streak over San Diego to 13-straight.

-Mendenhall would have a career night, with 29 carries for 165 yards, in addition to his two rushing touchdowns.
+Mendenhall had a career night, with 29 carries for 165 yards, in addition to his two rushing touchdowns.